 To design a water pond in your Islamic garden, you can create it by dividing the running water with a passageway into four parts.
 If you don’t have enough space, then create a small pond or stream.
 Water brings life to your garden and also adds magnitude to it.

 After portraying water channels and pathways, now can you can move to the plantation of tall shade trees.

 Herbs can be used in the preparation of different Unani medicines.
 In the ancient era, gardeners had grown several kinds of herbs for healing purposes.
-Primarily it had been recommended in those times to stay in the scented atmosphere, as it was termed as mood booster that cures headache and other diseases.
-You can grow mint in your garden, it is a fast-growing herb that is used in the preparation of meals and its charming fragrance gives it a special place in the Islamic garden.
+It was primarily recommended in those times to stay in the scented atmosphere, as it was termed as a mood booster that cures headaches and other diseases.
+You can grow mint in your garden, it is a fast-growing herb used in the preparation of meals, and its charming fragrance gives it a special place in the Islamic garden.

 They are famous for the same reason as the jasmine-aroma.
 It brings peace of mind while meditating in the surroundings of these divine flowers.

-It is an heavenly fruit, as per Islam and its leaves and fruit of the plant are considered of much importance.
+It is a heavenly fruit, as per Islam, and its leaves and fruit of the plant are considered of much importance.
 The fruit from the pomegranate tree is useful in many ailments.

 Cucumber vines provide a cool breeze that calms the mind and soul.
 Additionally, the cucumber fruit has several health benefits that give this vine a special place in an Islamic garden.
 If you have shorter space, click here to know how to grow them vertically.